Cyclitol

-The name is also used for compounds that can be viewed as result of substituting various functional groups for the hydrogen atoms in such a molecule, as well as similar molecules with one or more double bonds in the ring.

-Cyclitols and their derivatives are some of the compatible solutes which are formed in a plant as a response to salt or water stress.
+In organic chemistry, a cyclitol is a cycloalkane containing at least three hydroxyl, each attached to a different ring carbon atom.
+Most commonly, cyclitol refers to cyclic sugar alcohol.
+Cyclitols and their derivatives are some of the compatible solutes that are formed in a plant as a response to salt or water stress.
+Cyclitols are minor components of trees.
 Some cyclitols (e.g. quinic or shikimic acid) are parts of hydrolysable tannins.

-Isomerism and nomenclature

-Unsubstituted cyclitols with the same ring size and number of hydroxyls may exist in several structural isomers, depending on the position of the hydroxyls along the ring.
-For example, cyclohexanetriol exists in three distinct isomers (1,2,3-, 1,2,4-, and 1,3,5-).
+Even simple cyclitols can be complicated from the perspective of stereochemistry.
+For example, cyclohexanetriol exists in three isomers (1,2,3-, 1,2,4-, and 1,3,5-).
+Furthermore, nine stereoisomers are possible for 1,2,3,4,5,6-cyclohexanehexol (inositol), two of them being enantiomers.

-Furthermore, the hydrogen and the hydroxyl on each carbon atom may lie in two possible arrangements relative to the local ring plane; so that each structural isomer may exist in several stereoisomers, depending on which side of the ring plane the hydroxyls are.
-For example, there are nine stereoisomers of 1,2,3,4,5,6-cyclohexanehexol (inositol), and two of them are enantiomers.
-The IUPAC has provided a nomenclature for cyclitol stereoisomers.